AngeloDeveD/ShowMeThisVideo/README.md

 - [**CRID Mode**](https://github.com/kokarare1212/CRID-usm-Decrypter) — tool for decrypting and working with `.usm` video files.
 - [**VGAudioCli**](https://github.com/Thealexbarney/VGAudio) — library and CLI tool for handling various game audio formats.

+- And a very special thanks to [**Amicitia Wiki**](https://amicitia.miraheze.org/) — an incredible community-driven resource about Persona and Atlus game file structures.
+Without it, developing this project would have been much more difficult.

 ---

 ## 📜 License